MaxLap/activerecord_where_assoc/README.md

 MySQL is terrible:

-* It is not currently possible to use has_one associations if the table_name includes a database name.
-I do not know of a way to do a query that does all the specifics for MySQL.
+* It is not currently possible to use has_one associations.
+I do not know of a way to do a query that does all the specifics of has_one for MySQL.
-* It is quite possible that the query run is not optimal due to complexities the way MySQL scopes the table names in from...

 ## TODO